stela2502/Singularity_Tutorial/docs/index.md

 Let's go back to the ImageSmith to build an image based on this defintion:

-1. Create a new directory
+### Create a new directory

 Jupyter lab allows you to create a folder using the graphical iterface, but you could also use the Terminal:

 ```sh
 mkdir mkdir Singularity_Workshop
 cd Singularity_Workshop
 ```

-If you rather want to use the graphical interface: in the upper left corner of the Jupyter lab is an icon list - the third icon in the second row creates a new folder.
+If you rather want to use the graphical interface: in the upper left corner of the Jupyter lab is an icon list - the third icon creates a new folder.

-2. Create the definition file
+### Create the definition file

 To create the definition file you can cd into the created folder or use Jupyter lab to navigate into that folder.
 On the command line only the vi editor is installed: